 To hunt on private land only (except in Units 2A, 2B, 2C, 4 and 5A listed below), hunters must obtain a Private-Land Only Deer License and carcass tag-available online, by telephone, from license vendors or at NMDGF offices.
 Online and telephone purchases must be made at least 14 days prior to the hunt start date to allow mailing of tags (see page 9), unless the E-Tag option is chosen.
 When obtaining a Private-Land Only Deer License, the hunter must select a hunt code which corresponds with a deer-draw hunt code for the unit, bag limit, sporting arm type and season date.
 If the hunter is a non-resident and selects a corresponding deer draw hunt code designated as quality (Q) or high demand (HD), she/he must purchase a quality deer license.
 Hunt codes for units without corresponding public-land draw hunts are listed on page 50.
+Over-the-counter, Private-Land Deer Licenses are not valid on any public land.

-Private-and Deer Hunting in Units 2A, 2B, 2C, 4 and 5A
+Private-Land Only Deer Hunting in Units 2A, 2B, 2C, 4 and 5A

-To hunt deer on private land in these units, hunters must obtain an authorization code and a hunt code from the landowner and must apply through the regular public draw.
-When applying for private-land hunts in Unit 5A, only one person per application may apply.
+To hunt deer only on private land in these units, hunters must obtain an authorization code and a hunt code from the landowner and must apply through the regular public draw.
+When applying for private-land only hunts in Unit 5A, only one person per application may apply.
 The application must be completed by 5:00 p.m.
-March 20, 2024.
+March 19, 2025.
 Private-land only licenses are not issued by license vendors for hunts in Units 2A, 2B, 2C, 4 and 5A.

-Landowners must obtain an authorization code and hunt codes from the NMDGF Northwest Area office located in Albuquerque or call: 505-222-4710.
+Landowners must obtain an authorization code and hunt codes from the NMDGF Northwest Area office in Albuquerque or call: 505-222-4710.